Worteks/RC2Matrix/README.md

     burst_count: 2048
 ```

-And to create a `rc2matrix.yaml` (you need to customize the two tokens) :
+You also need to create a `rc2matrix.yaml` (you need to customize the two tokens) :
 ```YAML
 url: null
 as_token: ASecretASToken